 - 1. Summary

 - 2. Background information on ASTRO-H

 - 3. Anomaly description and ground-based observations

 - 4. Causes of the anomaly

-- 5. Factors contributing to the anomaly
+- 5. Factors contributing to the anomaly [Updated]

-- 6. Measures and reforms (to be proposed in the next committee meeting)
+- 6. Measures and reforms [Updated]

 - 7. Summary (to be proposed in the next committee meeting)